jphapppy/BSE_Template_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KwafafNAArw?si=tgGg_9rC-52swaLf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 This is the second milestone of my project, where I performed basic object recognition using the Picam.
 I transitioned from openCV to tensorFlow so I could do object recognition.
 The frame rate is low (because it's just constantly taking pictures, not an actual video) but the detection is decent.
-The amount of commands I had to input into the terminal was a surprise.
+I had to input a lot of downloading commands to get this to work.
 Last milestone, I couldn't see exactly what the camera was seeing, but now I can see everything the camera is seeing thanks to tensorFlow.
 There is a screen that pops up in the terminal that shows what the camera is seeing, frame by frame.
 The camera is able to detect computer keyboards, mice, and other basic items.
 The model says the object it detects out loud.
 This was a stepping stone for better recognition.
 I kept running into errors in downloading tensorFlow, but i fixed it by running the commands line-by-line (i just copied and pasted a block of commands before this).
 # Code

 ```python